bengotow/electron-RxDB/manual/database.md

 ## Removing Models

-The {DatabaseStore} exposes a single method, `unpersistModel`, that allows you to purge an object from the cache.
+The {RxDatabase} exposes a single method, `unpersistModel`, that allows you to purge an object from the cache.
 You cannot remove a model by ID alone - you must load it first.

 #### Advanced Model Attributes